rajafawady/flutter_movies_app/README.md

 - Filter movies by genre
 - Search for specific movies
 - View movie details including description and trailer
-- Smooth navigation using the BLoC pattern and Go routing
+- Smooth navigation using the Flutter Provider and Go routing

 ## Technologies Used